Tube and Tyre Basic Guides By Carter Hayes February 24, 2026 10 min read

 High-speed driving Temperature Pick A grade to prevent heat failure

-UTQG isn’t the sole determinant.
-Combine these grades with tire construction, reviews, and manufacturer data to make a balanced, safety-focused purchase.
+UTQG is not the only factor.
+Combine these grades with tire construction, reviews, and manufacturer data to make a smart and safe purchase.

 How UTQG Ratings Are Assigned (Manufacturers vs NHTSA)

-You should know that manufacturers perform the UTQG tests themselves to generate treadwear, traction, and temperature grades under NHTSA standards.
-The agency doesn’t run the initial tests but conducts random oversight checks to verify compliance and consistency.
-This split of responsibilities affects how you interpret reported grades and their reliability.
+Manufacturers run the UTQG tests themselves.
+They test treadwear, traction, and temperature under NHTSA standards.
+The government agency does not run the first tests.
+Instead, it does random checks to ensure compliance and fairness.
+This setup changes how you should view the grades and their reliability.

 Manufacturer Self-Testing